 VoIP lets you make and receive calls over the internet.
 Calls can take place anywhere an internet connection is available, including over Wi-Fi.
 VoIP providers establish connectivity between parties using digital signals.

 VoIP phone service is location-agnostic, unlike traditional copper landlines.
 VoIP exists in many forms for a company to consider.
-Solutions include business phone service, SIP Trunking for IP PBXs, virtual call centers, and more.
+Solutions include business phone service, SIP Trunks for IP PBXs, virtual call centers, and more.